DenisMikhaylov/AZ-020-Microsoft-Azure-solutions-for-AWS-developers/mapping.md

-# AZ-020: Microsoft Azure solutions for AWS developers

-## Note on use of AZ-204 Labs in this course
+# AZ-204 lab mapping

 This course, AZ-020: Microsoft Azure solutions for AWS developers, is a subset of the AZ-204 course materials that have been adapted to fit a 3 day course for experienced AWS developers.

 AZ-020 labs are a subset of the AZ-204 labs and are taken directly from the [AZ-204 lab repository](https://github.com/MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure).

-## AZ-020 module # mapping to AZ-204 labs
+## AZ-020 module mapping to AZ-204 labs

 The subset of 10 AZ-204 labs used in this course are mapped per module as follows